 Trains leave Ollantaytambo for Cusco every day between 5 p.m. and 9:15 p.m.
 Schedules and exact times are subject to change.

 Hike to the ruins of Choquequirao (a trip also known as “the other Inca Trail”) or go whitewater rafting in the Apurimac Canyon.
 Ollantaytambo is an ideal starting point for outdoor adventures throughout the valley, whether you are interested in half-day, full-day, or multi-day trips.
-However, all package tours require a minimum of two people with a group of three or more.
+However, all package tours require a minimum of 2 people in a group of 3 or more.

 Full-day mountain bike trips are excellent for multi-day hikes and bike combos.
 For a more minor outdoor adventure, book with Kondor Path Tours.

-Almost all visitors to Ollantaytambo pass through Manay Raqay, as it is the only entrance to the fortress and is a designated stop on the Heritage Trail.
+Almost all visitors to Ollantaytambo pass through Manay Raqay, the only entrance to the fortress and a designated stop on the Heritage Trail.

 The unique feature of the Inca Plaza (apart from the looming defense) is the element of water, a powerful water channel flowing openly across the court from the ruins just above the valley.